search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-If you want to change your business entity type — say, from a limited liability company (LLC) to a corporation or vice versa — the easiest way to do this is to perform a statutory conversion.
+If a business owner wants to change their business entity type — say, from a limited liability company (LLC) to a corporation or vice versa — the easiest way to do this is to perform a statutory conversion.

-This is a process that involves preparing and filing a document usually known as the “certificate of conversion,” although depending on your state, it may have a different name.
+This is a process that involves preparing and filing a document usually known as the “Certificate of Conversion,” although depending on the state, this form may have a different name.

-The statutory conversion is a relatively recent development for American businesses, and it’s still only available in 35 states.
-This process has some variance from state to state, but in general, it starts with the company’s ownership group agreeing to convert the business entity type and drafting a conversion plan.
+The statutory conversion is a relatively recent development for American businesses, and it’s still not available in several states.
+This process varies from state to state, but generally, it begins with the company’s ownership group agreeing to convert the business entity type and drafting a conversion plan.

 Then, those owners need to hold a vote to approve the conversion.
-In a corporation, you’ll need to provide the company’s stockholders with the plan so they can vote on it, while in an LLC, you just need a majority of the company’s owners to approve the plan.
+In a corporation, this means the company’s stockholders need to meet and vote on the plan.
+Meanwhile, in an LLC, a majority of the company’s owners need to approve the plan.

 The next step is to draft and file the certificate of conversion.
-You will also need to prepare and file the formation documents for the business entity you wish to convert to — the articles of organization for an LLC, or the articles of incorporation for a corporation.
-Finally, you’ll need to formally dissolve your original business entity, and your statutory conversion is complete.
+A business owner (or their representative) will also need to prepare and file the formation documents for the business entity the company wishes to convert to — the Articles of Organization for an LLC, or the Articles of Incorporation for a corporation.
+Finally, the business will need to dissolve its original business entity to complete the conversion process.

-The exact information needed to complete the certificate of conversion can vary depending on which state you’re converting an entity in, but generally speaking, you’ll need to provide the Secretary of State with the following information:
+The exact information needed to complete the Certificate of Conversion can vary depending on the state where the conversion occurs.
+But generally speaking, entrepreneurs will be asked to provide their Secretary of State with the following information:

-• The type of entity you’re converting from
+• The type of entity the business is converting from

-• The jurisdiction where your business is located
+• The jurisdiction where the business is located

-• The name and address of your registered agent (For more information, please see our what is a registered agent page)
+• The name and address of the registered agent (For more information, please see the what is a registered agent page)

 • The results of the company’s voting process